Trimurti

 The Om symbol of Hinduism is considered to have an allusion to Trimurti, where the A, U, and M phonemes of the word are considered to indicate creation, preservation and destruction, adding up to represent Brahman.
-The Tridevi is the trinity of goddess consorts for the Trimurti.
+The Tridevi is the trinity of goddess consorts for the Trimurti, or sometimes a feminine version of the Trimurti.

 Evolution

-The Puranic period from the 4th to the 12th century CE saw the rise of post-Vedic religion and the evolution of what R. C. Majumdar calls "synthetic Hinduism."
+The Puranic period (4th–12th centuries CE) saw the rise of post-Vedic religion and the evolution of what R. C. Majumdar calls "synthetic Hinduism."

-Following is a well-known verse from the Vishnu Purana (1.2.66) that mentions Brahma, Vishnu, and Shiva together in a single verse, highlighting their roles within the cosmic functions of creation, preservation, and destruction.
+The following is a well-known section from the Vishnu Purana (1:2:66) that mentions Brahma, Vishnu, and Shiva together in a single verse, highlighting their roles within the cosmic functions of creation, preservation, and destruction: